frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 "And he said to Nathanael, 'We have found him of whom Moses in the law and the prophets wrote, Jesus of Nazareth, the son of Joseph.'"

-Faced with Nathanael\'s doubts, Philip gives him the best of all replies, "Come and see" (John 1:46).
+Faced with Nathanael\'s doubts, Philip gives him the best of all replies: "Come and see" (John 1:46).
 Nathanael went along, and remained with Christ forever.

 We\'re also called to say those same words to our friends, "come and see"---to invite them, to share the good things with them, to open our heart to them.
 Tell them the treasures that we have encountered.